syntax-syndicate/plakar-backup-platform/cmd/plakar/subcommands/help/docs/plakar-config.md

 # EXAMPLES

-Create a new repository configuration:
+Create a new repository configuration called
+"nas"
+that connects over SFTP:

 	$ plakar config repository create nas
 	$ plakar config repository set nas location sftp://mynas/var/plakar

+Perform a backup on the
+"nas"
+repository:

+	$ plakar at nas backup /var/www

 The set the
 "nas"